-Calgary, Alberta — Questerre Energy Corporation (“Questerre” or the “Company”) (TSX,OSE:QEC) reported today on its financial and operating results for the first quarter ended March 31, 2021.
+Questerre Energy Corporation (“Questerre” or the “Company”) (TSX,OSE:QEC) reported today on its financial and operating results for the quarter ended March 31, 2022.

-- Average daily production of 1,679 boe/d with adjusted funds flow from operations of $2.9 million
+- Current production over 2,000 boe/d with average daily production of 1,288 boe/d and adjusted funds flow from operations of $4.3 million for the quarter

 The term “adjusted funds flow from operations” is a non-IFRS measure.
 Please see the reconciliation elsewhere in this press release.

 Questerre is an energy technology and innovation company.
 It is leveraging its expertise gained through early exposure to low permeability reservoirs to acquire significant high-quality resources.
 We believe we can successfully transition our energy portfolio.
 With new clean technologies and innovation to responsibly produce and use energy, we can sustain both human progress and our natural environment.

 Questerre is a believer that the future success of the oil and gas industry depends on a balance of economics, environment, and society.
 We are committed to being transparent and are respectful that the public must be part of making the important choices for our energy future.